I can help you with Credit Union financing

 FIRST TIME BUYERS

 I have a handful of credit unions that will finance "first time buyers".
-They require you to be on your job for at least 6 months and they generally want 10%-20% down of the out the door price.
-The interest rates are very reasonable for first time buyers, usually in the 4%-8% range depending on your circumstance.
+They require you to be on your job for at least 12 months and they generally want 10%-20% down of the out the door price.

-Keep in mind, the lower your score, the more likely that the Credit Union will want some "skin in the game/money down".
-Example: if you have a 620 score, the credit union will probably want $1,000-$2,000 down (sometimes more).
+Keep in mind, the lower your score, the more likely that the credit unions will want some "skin in the game/money down".
+Example: if you have a 650 or lower score, the finance companies will probably want $1,500-$2,000 down (sometimes more).
 If your score is over 700, most likely the credit union will require little to no money down.
-Either way, by using our local credit unions, you will get the absolute best interest rate available on the market!